- 1 Top Downtown Denver Apartments for Rent

 If you’ll be relocating soon, you’d want to have a little knowledge of the best neighborhoods in Denver you may want to live in.
 For this, you’ve got as many as possible options.
 The Congress Park, Hilltop, University Park, Hampden South, and Indian Creek are some of the best neighborhoods in Denver.
 These locations are family-friendly and have some of the best public and private schools in the country.

 Other equally great neighborhoods include Windsor, Sloan Lake, University Hills, Washington Park, and Rosedale among many others.
 The average home in Denver, Colorado goes for about $362,000.
-You will find an assortment of unique homes for sale as well as Denver rentals.
+You will find an assortment of unique homes for rent in Denver as well as for sale.

 |Top Denver Neighborhoods||Housing Prices|